ipfs-inactive/docs/content/introduction/overview.md

 ## IPFS is a distributed system for storing and accessing files, websites, applications, and data.

 What does that mean, exactly?
 Let’s say you’re doing some research on aardvarks.
 (Just roll with it; aardvarks are cool!
 Did you know they can tunnel 3 feet in only 5 minutes?)
-You might start by visiting the wikipedia page on aardvarks at:
+You might start by visiting the Wikipedia page on aardvarks at:

 ```
 https://en.wikipedia.org/wiki/Aardvark